 Story: It’s a fantasy epic in which Prince is locked in mortal combat with a man from his past who can turn music into the greatest destructive force the world has ever seen.

 Three Chains of Gold is even weirder.
-It involves a chain, Princess Mayte and a king from the Middle East.
-Prince must help the princess collect all the chains in order for her to rule her country.
+It involves a chain, Princess Mayte, and a king from the Middle East.
+The prince must help the princess collect all the chains so that she can rule her country.

 When it comes down to it, Prince could do just about anything he wanted to do – film, TV, books, music, and even comics.
 Pity that these got such a short run.